-By “politics” I mean the process of sinners choosing sinners to govern sinners
+By politics, I mean the process of sinners choosing sinners to govern sinners

-Our founders understood this basic truth about man and so gave us a government with divided powers.
-But that was an age still steeped in a Biblical worldview.
+You can be sure that our founders understood the foul condition of Man, and as such they gave us a government with divided powers.
+But that was an age still steeped in Biblical thinking.
 The government was therefore formed by a people who had an understanding of human nature that reflected reality.
 This is not so today.
-Even most people who attend a Church somewhere reject this basic truth concerning man’s depraved condition.
-So there are two realities that should not surprise you: One, that many will be willing to believe that there are a select few who are benevolent and righteous, and two, they’ll be willing to make them into little gods in hopes that they’ll usher in a Utopian paradise.
-But merely believing a thing does not make it true.
-What is true is true, and no amount of denial will make truth or its effects go away.
-So unlike those around you, who see gods and devils in government, it would be wise for you to not expect very much in the way of righteousness from your elected leaders.
-That they might eke out a few decent laws is at best unlikely, and at worst a pipe-dream.
+Even most people who attend a Church somewhere reject this basic truth regarding Man’s innate depravity.

+But reality is stubbornly persistent.
+Merely believing a thing does not make that thing true.
+What is true is true, what is not is not, and no amount of denial, propaganda, blame-shifting, or appeals to Man’s mental powers will change this.
+So unlike those around you, who see gods and devils in government, it would be wise for you to not expect very much in the way of righteousness in or from your elected leaders.
+That a society who has rejected God might elect men who can eke out a few decent laws is at best unlikely, and at worst a pipe-dream.

 Politics is downstream of culture

 If you desire to change your government you will want to do two things.
 First, start by spreading the Gospel and discipleship.
-The Bible says that when we are born again that we are new creatures in Christ and have gained the mind of Christ (1st Cor 2:14-16).
+The Bible says that when we are born again that we are new creatures in Christ and have gained the mind of Christ (1 Cor 2:14-16).
 It also says that the new disciple will see things differently, that he will have a different perspective on life and therefore will have a different perspective on what kind of laws should be governing the land.
-He will know that elected sinners are not the final arbiters of good and evil, that taking wealth from one sinner and giving it to another is not compassion, charity, or loving, and that all men who have been given the reigns of power ought to be viewed with a healthy dose of suspicion.
-He will also know that no man, no matter how righteous, is going to change the culture by forcing external behaviors.
-The heart must be changed and only the Gospel is can do that.
+He will know that elected sinners are not the final arbiters of good and evil, that taking wealth from one sinner and giving it to another is not compassion, charity, or loving, and that all men who have been given the reins of power ought to be viewed with a healthy dose of suspicion.
+He will also know that no man, regardless of how righteous he might be, will be able to change the culture by forcing external behaviors.
+The heart must be changed and only the Gospel can do that.